Red Line (Delhi Metro): Phase IV

-"Red Line Phase IV: Rithala-Narela-Nathupur": Under the Phase IV of the Delhi Metro, the Red Line is proposed to be extended towards Kundli with 21 new stations at Rohini Sector 25, Rohini Sector 26, Rohini Sector 31, Rohini Sector 32, Rohini Sector 36, Barwala, Rohini Sector 35, Rohini Sector 34, Bawana Industrial Area – 1 Sector 3,4, Bawana Industrial Area – 1 Sector 1,2, Bawana JJ Colony, Sanoth, New Sanoth, Depot Station, Bhorgarh Village, Anaj Mandi Narela, Narela DDA Sports Complex, Narela, Narela Sector 5, Kundli and Nathupur.
+Under Phase IV of Delhi Metro, the Red Line will be extended to Kundli, with 21 new stations at Rohini Sector 25, Rohini Sector 26, Rohini Sector 31, Rohini Sector 32, Rohini Sector 36, Barwala, Rohini Sector 35, Rohini Sector 34, Bawana Industrial Area - 1 Sector 3,4, Bawana Industrial Area - 1 Sector 1,2, Bawana JJ Colony, Sanoth, New Sanoth, Depot Station, Bhorgarh Village, Anaj Mandi Narela, Narela DDA Sports Complex, Narela, Narela Sector 5, Kundli and Nathpur.
 All these stations will be elevated, except Depot Station, which would be at-grade.
+The cost of this project is expected to be ₹6230 crore, and approval for it was provided by the Union Cabinet in December 2024.

 Phase V

-"Red Line Phase V: Nathupur-Sector7": The "Red Line Phase IV: Rithala-Narela-Nathupur" line is planned to be extended in Phase-V to Sonipat Sector-7.
-In April 2025, initial land survey was being conducted for the feasibility and the DPR will be conducted after approval from DMRC.
+In Phase-V, the Red Line is proposed to be extended from Shaheed Sthal (New Bus Adda) to Ghaziabad Junction.
+This would be 3 km long elevated corridor with 1 new station.